-7. One line voltage "ACC" 1/4" spade terminal is provided on the furnace integrated control.
-See Figure 65 or Figure 66 for integrated control configuration.
-This terminal is energized when the indoor blower is operating.
-Any accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
-If an accessory rated at greater than one amp is connected to this terminal, it is necessary to use an external relay.
+- 7. One line voltage "ACC" 1/4" spade terminal is provided on the furnace integrated control.
+Any electronic air cleaner or other accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
+This terminal is energized when the indoor blower is operating. - 8.
+One line voltage "HUM" 1/4" spade terminal is provided on the furnace integrated control.
+Any humidifier rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
+This terminal is energized in the heating mode whenever the combustion air inducer is operating.

-9. Install the room thermostat according to the instructions provided with the thermostat.
+Install the room thermostat according to the instructions provided with the thermostat.
 If the furnace is being matched with a heat pump, refer to the instruction packaged with the dual fuel thermostat.